vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 `<Leader>` - `<Space>`

 Note:
+- **Pause**
+- **Breathe**
 - One last thing, before I switch to demos.
-- One of the things you learn to do with Vim and Neovim is to come up with your own mnemonics to remember keybindinds for the most common workflows.
+- One of the things you learn to do with Vim and Neovim is to come up with your keybindings for the most common workflows, such that they are based on some mnemonics you can remember.
+- You can come up with whatever keybinding you want, as long as you remember it.
-- Vim has a concept of a `<Leader>` key which you can set to any key and it acts as a namespace for your own key-bindinds so that it doesn't interfere with any built-in keybindinds.
+- Vim has a concept of a `<Leader>` key which you can think of as a namespace for your own keybindings, so that they don't conflict with built-in vim keybinding.
-  - For me that is `<Space>` and I mention that because you'll be seeting that a lot.
+- For me that is `<Space>` and I mention that because you'll be hearning me say `<Leader>` a lot during the demos, when I'm typing `<Space>`.
 - All the keys I press will show up on the top right corner.

 <!-- next slide -->